top of page

 I have one collection of acoustic drums that covers a great deal of ground.
 It's a collection of Drum Workshop Performance Series drums (8, 10, 12, 13, 14, 16 & 18 toms, 20, 22, and 24 bass drums) in Silver Sparkle.
 This is a great-sounding maple kit that I can use for pretty much anything; their tuning flexibility is remarkable, and with all the sizes I have, I'm covered for any kind of gig.
 A DW Pancake Drum rounds out the set.

 My snare drum collection covers quite a bit of range.
 I have a few DW snare drums, including two 6.5x14 snare drums.
 One is a Black Nickel over Brass shell, and the other is Cherry/Spruce with a gloss lacquer finish ... these are my go-to drums.
 They're flexible and powerful, just great to play.
 The third DW snare is a Performance Series 5.5x14 in matching Silver Sparkle, which is autographed on the inside of the shell by DW's John Good and session legend Russ Kunkel.
 I also have a Pearl Dennis Chambers signature snare (maple 6.5x14) that the man himself played during a clinic at The Drum Shop - a great all-around drum.
-There's also a Pearl MMX (Masters Maple) 5.5x14 n Natural Maple Gloss finish.
-Then there's a Ludwig 6.5x14 Supra-Phonic snare - I always wanted a John Bonham snare!
+There are two Ludwig snares, both 6.5x14; one is a Supra-Phonic - I always wanted a John Bonham snare! - and the other is a Universal Mahogany.
+For the fat/heavy stuff, I have a kit snare that's 8x14 black nickel over brass.
 Rounding out the collection is a Yamaha Musashi 6x12 snare (oak shell) with a Russ Miller Groove Wedge on it.

 Most of my snare drums use Creative Percussion's Drum Taco for tone control when it's called for.
 Kevin Feeney is a really talented designer and drummer who has created a whole slew of fascinating percussion instruments - you should really check out his designs.
 Aside from the Drum Tacos, I also have a 34" Hexagong, some Baseball Shakers and a Crescent Jingle, but that doesn't even scratch the surface of what Kevin and Creative Percussion offer.

-Honestly, I get bored talking about pedals and hardware at this point, but for the sake of completeness, I have Pearl Eliminator Redline bass drum pedals, and most of my hardware is a mix of DW 9000, 3000, 5000, and 7000 series.
+Honestly, I get bored talking about pedals and hardware at this point, but for the sake of completeness, I have both a DW 9000 double and Pearl Eliminator Redline double and single pedals, and most of my hardware is a mix of DW 9000, 3000, 5000, and 7000 series.
 I sit on Roc 'n' Soc thrones, which last a really long time, even under a big guy like me.
-For Twyce Shy gigs, I have a Pearl Icon rack to really give an 80's flair to the setup.
+For Twyce Shy gigs on larger stages, I have a Pearl Icon rack to really give an 80's flair to the setup.

-Others in the collection: a Sabian 21" SR2 Medium-weight ride, a 14" Sabian AAXplosion Fast Crash, an Istanbul Xist 20" Ride (I installed 6 rivets in it), a 20" Sabian B8Pro China, a 10" B8Pro China Splash, a couple of Paiste Cup Chimes, and a 10" Meinl Johnny Rabb Drumbal.
+Others in the collection: a Sabian 21" SR2 Medium-weight ride, a 10" B8Pro China Splash, a couple of Paiste Cup Chimes, and a 10" Meinl Johnny Rabb Drumbal.

 For electronics, I have Roland products: SPD-S and SPD-SX sampling pads, a couple of additional PD8 trigger pads, and a TD-11K kit.